Patent Review Processing System (PRPS)

 The prefixes of trial proceeding numbers track the fiscal year.
 Fiscal year 2013 started on October 1, 2012.
 Thus, any petitions filed between October 1, 2012 and September 30, 2013 will receive a trial proceeding number with a prefix of “2013” (e.g., IPR2013 or CBM2013).

-PRPS assigns a sequential number (Paper 1, 2, 3, etc.) to a paper immediately when the paper is uploaded.
-If a user uploads a paper but then deletes it before submitting, the assigned number will not be reassigned, causing a gap in the numbering of papers in that proceeding.
+In some previous versions of PRPS, PRPS assigned a sequential number (Paper 1, 2, 3, etc.) to a paper immediately when the paper was uploaded.
+Thus, if a user uploaded a paper but then deleted it before submitting, the assigned number was not reassigned, causing a gap in the numbering of papers in that proceeding.
+In the current version of PRPS, papers are assigned a number only when the submission process is completed, so there are no gaps in paper numbers.

 C. Registering as a PRPS User